Japanese

 Attention

-〇Please click here for the amendments to the Cabinet Office Order, etc. to allow applications for registration in English (effective as of October 31, 2022).
-(Please click here for the amendments effective as of January 12, 2021)
+- Please click here (available only in English Summary) for the amendments to the Cabinet Office Order, etc. to allow applications for registration in English (effective as of May 1, 2025).
+(Please click here for the amendments effective as of October 31, 2022, and here for the amendments effective as of January 12, 2021)

 Site Map